AA7Dr/Tableau-Dashboard/README.md

 o	A significant portion of revenue comes from long-standing franchises rather than new IPs.

 ### Best-Selling Platforms:
-o	Once more the top platforms consist of a few key players.
+o	The top platforms consist of a few key players.
 With those companies accounting for over 90% of the total market.

 ### Business Implications:
 •	Investing in franchises with established fan bases can lead to more predictable revenue streams.